Guide

 Cool-season vs warm-season cues, blade shapes, and common mix-ups.

-Turfgrass falls broadly into cool-season (think Kentucky bluegrass, perennial ryegrass, tall fescue families) and warm-season (Bermuda, zoysia, St. Augustine, centipede, bahiagrass).
+Turfgrass falls broadly into cool-season (Kentucky bluegrass, perennial ryegrass, fescues, and many shaded mixes) and warm-season (Bermuda, zoysia, St. Augustine, centipede, bahiagrass, buffalograss).
 Products and mowing heights follow those growth cycles—not just your city’s climate average.
+The comparison photo at the top of this guide shows four turf types from above—use it beside what you see in sun, shade, and thin spots.

 Quick field clues

-- Cool-season: strongest spring/fall growth; may struggle in peak summer heat; blade tips often boat-shaped on ryegrass; fine fescue very narrow.
+- Cool-season: strongest spring/fall growth; may thin or stress in peak summer heat; ryegrass tips often boat-shaped; fine fescue blades very narrow; tall fescue bunch-type and shade-tolerant in mixes.

-- Warm-season: loves summer heat; often brown when truly dormant in cool winters; Bermuda fine & dense; St. Augustine wide blades; zoysia between.
+- Warm-season: loves heat; often straw-brown when fully dormant in cold winters; Bermuda fine and dense; St. Augustine wide blades; zoysia between; buffalograss fine and drought-adapted where summer dominates.

 If you’re unsure